• Home

 Do you wonder what life will be like once you step onto the King’s Point campus?
 Let’s take a look at the life of a USMMA midshipman.

-There are 100 first class midshipmen on campus who serve as officers in the regimental structure.
+There are 100 first-class midshipmen on campus who serve as officers in the regimental structure.
 The leadership positions are classified as either “line officers” or “staff officers.”
 Line officers manage the chain of command structure.
 For example, the Platoon Commander is responsible for the daily performance of 50 midshipmen, and the Regimental Commander leads the entire population of midshipmen.
-Staff officers support the regiment at the lower levels of command and provide specific services or programs like logistics, or the intramural programs.
+Staff officers support the regiment at the lower levels of command and provide specific services or programs like logistics, or intramural programs.

 During your sophomore (third class) year, and junior (second class) year, you and all of your fellow midshipmen will experience sea life.
 You are sent to sea for practical shipboard training as you sail the trade routes all across the globe.
 You’ll learn the value of self-reliance and creativity as you get firsthand experience of the mariner’s life.

-In your senior (first class) year, you’ll hone your leadership skills and all of the things that you have learned in the classroom and at sea.
+In your senior (first class) year, you’ll hone your leadership skills and all the things you have learned in the classroom and at sea.
 When graduation day comes, you’ll be prepared to enter the professional world as a merchant marine.

 A Day in the Life of a USMMA Midshipman